 The CAA also wishes to increase the volume of communication between its members so as to permit them to share ideas and opinions outside of our annual meetings.
-The CAA’s Executive Council has agreed that the following principles shall guide our communication outreach:
+The CAA’s Board of Directors has agreed that the following principles shall guide our communication outreach:

 We shall support our members in communicating their views by: